thomasthebaud/ASV-with-SpeechLLMs/README.md

 # Speaker Verification with Speech-Aware LLMs

-Code for the paper **Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation** by Thomas Thebaud, Yuzhe Wang, Laureano Moro-Velazquez, Jesus Villalba-Lopez, and Najim Dehak.
+Code for the paper **Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation**

 This repository contains two related code paths: